vicinzu/rpi-sr-button/README.md

 - Reboot your pi

 The default pin is pin 40 of the gpio connector.
-This makes it easy to connect pin 40 to pin 39 (ground to force a shutdown).
+This makes it easy to connect pin 40 to pin 39 (ground) to force a shutdown.
 If the two pins are connected, for example with a push button, "sudo shutdown -h now" is executed.